 Our audit procedures amongst others included the following:

-By executing these audit procedures, we can form an opinion on the accuracy and completeness of deferred drilling expenses and ensure they are in accordance with applicable accounting standards and policies.
+By executing these audit procedures, we were able to evaluate the appropriateness, accuracy, and completeness of the deferred drilling expenses and capitalized refurbishment costs.
+This enabled us to assess whether such expenditures have been accounted for in accordance with the applicable accounting standards, and the Company's stated accounting policies.

 |